samchappel/lumos/README.md

   $ flask db revision --autogenerate -m 'Your migration message'
   ```

-Apply the migration to update the database file:
+Apply the migration to update the database file, if needed:
 ```
   $ flask db upgrade head
   ```